TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/memory_configurator.md

 The tool employs a specific algorithm for memory region allocation:

-1. It initially identifies all memory region instances of a particular type.
+1. It initially identifies all memory region instances of a particular type for eg whether it's FLASH/ RAM etc.
+    - to know more on this, please refer section "Enhanced Visualization View" at the bottom.

 2. Instances with manually assigned start addresses take precedence and are positioned at the forefront within the memory region of that type.